piccolo-orm/piccolo/docs/src/piccolo/query_clauses/where.rst

     )

     await Band.select().where(
-        Band.name.like('%is%')  # Matches anywhere in string
+        Band.name.like('%is%')  # Matches anywhere in the string )
-    )

     await Band.select().where(